 Welcome to the Butterfly House at Churchville!

 Always changing and always improving, the Butterfly House at Churchville is one of those special exhibits that makes CNC such a wonderful and unique place to visit.
-Run from mid-June through mid-September, the butterfly house showcases native Lepidoptera (butterflies & moths) in all stages of their life cycle.
+Run from July through to mid-September, the butterfly house showcases native Lepidoptera (butterflies & moths) in all stages of their life cycle.
 The exhibit is heavily supported and operated by a passionate base of volunteers who work to rear, maintain the gardens and lead educational tours.

 Beauty comes alive!

 In the Butterfly House at Churchville, you can:

 - Observe ornately colored chrysalids in the chrysalis chamber

 - Discover amazing facts about butterfly migratory patterns

 - Learn how you can attract butterflies to your yard using native wildflowers

 CNC Members are now free!!!!!
 Check out our membership brochure for more information on all the benefits you get as a "Friend" of Churchville Nature Center!